api-platform/docs/schema-generator/configuration.md

 generateId: false
 ```

-## Disabling usage of Doctrine collection
+## Disabling Usage of Doctrine Collection

 By default, the generator use classes provided by the [Doctrine Collections](https://github.com/doctrine/collections) library
 to store collections of entities.
 This is useful (and required) when using Doctrine ORM or Doctrine ODM.